Linda Kearns MacWhinney: After the Rising

 Following their escape, Kearns and her fellow escapees split up and were taken to individual safe houses.
 However, they were each visited by a man calling himself Seamus Burke, who had previously visited them in Mountjoy claiming to be an IRA man, and were told they needed to be regrouped.
 The four were not long back together when they were notified in a message from Michael Collins that Seamus Burke was, in fact, a British spy who was trying to regroup them so that they could all be re-arrested together.
 They were ordered to immediately move to an IRA training camp in Duckett's Grove, County Carlow.
 The four women remained there until the signing of the Anglo-Irish Treaty.

+During the Battle of Dublin (28 June to 5 July 1922) Kearns served as a nurse and was present at the death of Republican leader Cathal Brugha.

 Her memoir, In Times of Peril, leaves from the Diary of Nurse Linda Kearns from Easter Week 1916 to Mountjoy 1921 was edited by Annie M.P.
 Smithson in 1922.

-In 1924–25, she conducted a successful fundraising tour of Australia on behalf of Republican causes.
+In 1924–1925, she conducted a successful fundraising tour of Australia on behalf of Republican causes.

-Linda Kearns was one of five women elected to the executive of Fianna Fail when it was formed in 1926.
+Linda Kearns was one of five women elected to the executive of Fianna Fáil when it was formed in 1926.

 She was elected to Seanad Éireann on the Industrial and Commercial Panel in April 1938.
 She was defeated at the Seanad election of August 1938.

+In May 1951 she was awarded the Florence Nightingale medal by the International Red Cross in recognition of her services to nursing.